J-1 International Student Responsibilities

 Caution: Extension of your permission to stay is YOUR responsibility.
 If you forget the deadline and apply late, YOU RISK DENIAL.
 If you are employed and overlook the date, you will be working illegally.
 Since such mistakes can have serious consequences, you should make certain that you apply well in advance (at least one month is recommenced) if you need to extend your stay.

-Contact ISA regarding procedures for validating the back of your DS-2019 before you depart the United States temporarily.
+Contact your international student advisor regarding procedures for validating the back of your DS-2019 before you depart the United States temporarily.

 To re-enter the United States you will need a valid J-1 visa, passport, and DS-2019.
-Contact ISA regarding automatic revalidation of visa for brief visits to Canada, Mexico, and most Caribbean islands.
+Contact your international student advisor regarding automatic revalidation of visa for brief visits to Canada, Mexico, and most Caribbean islands.

 A change of program sponsor must be obtained by one of the following procedures:

-Transferring Procedure: Request the Responsible Officer of your current program to endorse section 8 of the DS-2019 from your new program.
+Request the Responsible Officer of your current program to endorse section 8 of the DS-2019 from your new program.
 Return the endorsed DS-2019 to your new program for completion of the notification procedure to USIA.
-If ISA refuses to endorse the DS-2019, then you must use the procedure listed next.
+If your international student advisor refuses to endorse the DS-2019, then you must use the procedure listed next.

 A change of category on your DS-2019 (for example: student to professor) is difficult to obtain in the United States.